Edge-free but Structure-aware: Prototype-Guided Knowledge Distillation from GNNs to MLPs: Conclusion

 A novel PGKD scheme has been proposed to distill the knowledge from high-accuracy GNNs to low-latency MLPs, wherein the distillation process is edge-free and the learned MLP students are structure-aware.
 Specifically, we analyze the impact of graph structure~(graph edges) on GNNs and categorize them into intra-class and inter-class edges.
 Two corresponding losses via class prototypes are designed to transfer the graph structural knowledge from GNNs to MLPs.
 Experiments on popular benchmarks demonstrate the effectiveness of PGKD.
 Additionally, we show PGKD is robust to noisy node features, and performs well under different training settings.

-For our future work, PGKD will be generalized to other graph tasks beyond node classification.
-Another interesting direction will be to generate prototypes utilizing node representations rather than class labels.
+For future work, PGKD can be generalized to other graph tasks beyond node classification.
+The key is how to generate the prototypes.
+One possible direction is to generate prototypes utilizing node representations rather than class labels.
+After that, we can distill the knowledge from GNNs to MLPs based on these prototypes for the downstream tasks, including recommendation\cite{wei2023llmrec}, question answering \cite{park2023graph}, and reasoning \cite{luo2023reasoning}.